OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/draft.md

 * Ruby 2.x
 * Rails 4.x

+This post does not rely on any configuration management tool.
+I figured I'd be done setting up the server long before I'd figured out the intricacies of [Puppet](http://puppetlabs.com/) or [Chef](http://www.getchef.com/).

+**WARNING**: This tutorial assumes a familarity the Linux command line and server administration in general.
+This is not a beginner tutorial.
+It was mainly written so that I would remember the setup process.

 ### Step 1 - Creating the Droplet

 Digital Ocean (DO) calls their VPS instances Droplets.
 Once you have a DO account you can create new droplets by clicking on the 'Create' button in your admin dashboard.
 I selected the following options: